JesusSolisOrtega/Ciencia-de-datos-aplicada-al-analisis-de-la-popularidad-de-canciones/README.md

 This final degree project (TFG) focuses on the application of data science techniques to analyze the popularity of songs.
 We use various machine learning algorithms to predict the popularity of a song based on its musical characteristics.

 ## How to Execute the Project
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Install the project dependencies with pip install -r requirements.txt.
+2. Install the project dependencies with pip install -r requirements.txt.

-Run the notebooks to see the analysis and framework.
+3. Run the notebooks use the framework and modules.

 ## Algorithms Used
 In this project, we use the following machine learning algorithms for song popularity prediction using regression and classification: